TonyRippy/prom-convert/prom2sqlite/README.md

 ### Collect from Live Process

-If you specify a URL as the source, then the tool will regularly scrape Prometheus data from that URL until the tool is terminated.
+If you specify a URL as the target, then the tool will regularly scrape Prometheus data from that URL until the tool is terminated.
 You can control how often the process is sampled using the `--interval` flag.
 Example: